-In all of the United States, there is only one National Park for the Performing Arts, and a woman created it.
+In all the United States, there is only one National Park for the Performing Arts, and a woman created it.
 Catherine Filene Shouse donated her Wolf Trap farm to the National Park Service in 1966 and played a prominent role in its transformation from alfalfa fields to one of the world’s premier performing arts venues.
 Today, Wolf Trap National Park for the Performing Arts’ Filene Center dominates the summer music scene with outdoor concerts from entertainment legends.
 The Barns is an intimate, year-round venue for both established and emerging artists.
 And the entire facility is a favorite for weddings and corporate meetings.
-Check out a sneak peek at who is on the lineup for Summer 2022 at Wolf Trap.
+Check out a sneak peek at who is on the lineup for Summer 2023 at Wolf Trap.

 Elizabeth Hartwell is another woman to whom Fairfax County residents owe a debt of gratitude.
 In the early 1960s, a developer sought land on the Mason Neck peninsula for a planned community and an airport.
 Hartwell, a local resident, organized an effort to save the land from development.
 She was successful and the result is the 2,276-acre Elizabeth Hartwell Mason Neck National Wildlife Refuge, the largest freshwater marsh in Northern Virginia and home to a large population of bald eagles.

 Events Celebrating Notable Women